ApolloAuto/apollo/docs/11_Hardware Integration and Calibration/车辆集成/硬件安装hardware installation/apollo_1_5_hardware_system_installation_guide.md

 #### Wiring

-Each HDL-64E S3 LiDAR includes a cablebundle to connect the LiDAR to power supply, computer (Ethernet for data transfer, and serial port for LiDAR configuration) and GPS timesync source.
+Each HDL-64E S3 LiDAR includes a cable bundle to connect the LiDAR to power supply, computer (Ethernet for data transfer, and serial port for LiDAR configuration) and GPS timesync source.

 ![LiDAR_Cable](images/HDL64_Cable_whitened_labeled.png)